Vanilla Bean Crème Brûlée Cheesecake Cupcakes Recipe

 • 2 large eggs

-• 2 tsp vanilla bean paste (or seeds scraped from 1 vanilla bean)
+• 1 tbsp vanilla bean paste (or scrape 1 vanilla bean, if you’re feeling extra)

 • Pinch of salt